jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 salary | 18.012912
 exercised_stock_options | 14.621981
 total_stock_value | 14.544973
+to_poi_fraction score | 14.271175
+shared_receipt_with_poi | 12.597418
 total_payments | 11.007505
+expenses score | 2.995212
+from_poi_fraction score | 1.437558

 ## ML Model
 *3.What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?
 [relevant rubric item: “pick an algorithm”]*

-The POI identifier model uses the Logistic Regression algorithm as it provided the best validation results.
+The POI identifier model uses the AdaBoost and DecisionTree algorithm as it provided the best validation results.
-The other main algorithms used were Decision Tree, Random Forest and GaussianNB, all of which performed adequately in one aspect or another.
+The other main algorithms used were Decision Tree (without AdaBoost), Random Forest and GaussianNB, and Logistic Regression all of which performed adequately in one aspect or another.
 For example, Random Forest provided the best accuracy score but had low Precision and Recall scores.

 ### Tuning